-In accordance with Section 14A of the Exchange Act, stockholders are entitled to cast an advisory vote to approve the compensation of our named executive officers, as disclosed in this proxy statement.
+In accordance with Section 14A of the Exchange Act, stockholders are entitled to cast an advisory vote to approve the compensation of our NEOs, as disclosed in this proxy statement.
 Accordingly, you are being asked to vote on the following resolution at the annual meeting:

-"RESOLVED, that the compensation paid to Green Dot Corporation's named executive officers, as disclosed pursuant to the Securities and Exchange Commission's compensation disclosure rules, including the Compensation Discussion and Analysis, compensation tables and narrative discussion set forth on pages 32 to 52 of this proxy statement, is hereby approved."
+"RESOLVED, that the compensation paid to Green Dot Corporation's named executive officers, as disclosed pursuant to the Securities and Exchange Commission's compensation disclosure rules, including the Compensation Discussion and Analysis, compensation tables and narrative discussion set forth on pages 34 to 60 of this proxy statement, is hereby approved."

-As described more fully in the Compensation Discussion and Analysis section of this proxy statement, our named executive officers are compensated in a manner consistent with our performance-based pay philosophy and corporate governance best practices.
-A few highlights, which are discussed further in the Compensation Discussion and Analysis, are:
+As described more fully in the Compensation Discussion and Analysis section of this proxy statement, our NEOs are compensated in a manner consistent with our performance-based pay philosophy and corporate governance best practices.
+Below are a few highlights of our pay for performance philosophy as they relate to our CEO and NEOs.